 Syenogranite is partially recrystallized, medium grained, very well foliated or lineated, and pink.
 It contains 3-7% greenish brown biotite, locally chloritized, which forms small millimetric to centimetric clusters.
 Quartz regularly forms small, discontinuous millimetric bands and exhibits undulatory extinction in thin sections.
 Muscovite and hematite are observed as accessory minerals.
 Centimetre to metre-wide layers or elongated enclaves of the porphyraceous facies are commonly observed in syenogranite.

-The Boullé Complex is located in the NW portion of the Jeannin Lake area (Charette et al., 2016), where it forms a thrust sheet ~30 km long by 8 km wide elongated in a NW-SE direction within the Rachel-Laporte Lithotectonic Domain.
-The latter represents the eastern part of the New Quebec Orogen.
+The Boullé Complex is located in the NW part of the Jeannin Lake area (Charette et al., 2016), where it forms a thrust sheet ~30 km long by 8 km wide elongated in a NW-SE direction within the Rachel-Laporte Lithotectonic Domain.
+It covers an estimated area of 149 km2.

 An age of 2690 Ma was obtained in a monzonite of the Boullé Complex.
-Protoliths of gneiss or deformed intrusive rocks that form thrust sheets of the Rachel-Laporte Domain are all Archean (2668-2883 Ma).
-These various thrust sheets are interpreted as having overthrusted Paleoproterozoic rocks during the New Quebec Orogenesis (1.82-1.77 Ga).
+Protoliths of gneiss or deformed intrusive rocks that form thrust sheets of the Rachel-Laporte Domain are all Archean (2668-2883 Ma; Lafrance and Vanier).
+These thrust sheets are interpreted as having overthrusted Paleoproterozoic rocks during the New Quebec Orogenesis (1.82-1.77 Ga; Machado et al., 1989).

 The Boullé Complex consists of Archean rocks circumscribed to a thrust sheet from the Archean basement.
 This sheet is believed to have been emplaced within Paleoproterozoic volcano-sedimentary rocks of the Rachel-Laporte Lithotectonic Domain during the New Quebec Orogenesis.
-It is therefore in fault contact with volcano-sedimentary rocks of the Laporte Supersuite.
+The Boullé Complex is therefore in fault contact with volcano-sedimentary rocks of the Laporte Supersuite.

 Does not apply.